cryptomator/docs/source/desktop/adding-vaults.rst

 3. Choose a Passwords
 ^^^^^^^^^^^^^^^^^^^^^

-Now it is time to choose a :ref:`security/advice/good-passwords` for your vault.
+Now it is time to choose a :ref:`good password <security/best-practices/good-passwords>` for your vault.
 Cryptomator requires at least 8 characters but we recommend you to use a longer phrases such as pass-sentences.
 The bar below the password field estimates the strength of your password.